RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 There are two possible types of variables - reserved variables and custom variables.
 The former are values related to the state of the chatbot that the experimenter has access to, but cannot alter.
 The latter are those that the experimenter has access to and can manipulate as needed.

 In addition to variables, there are also "constants".
-These define values of a certain data type, and are mainly used in <a href="#Conditions">Conditional Expressions</a>, though also finding a use in the <a href="#Actions">action</a> `setBooleanVar`.
+These define values of a certain data type, and are mainly used in <a href="#Conditions">Conditional Expressions</a>, though also finding a use in the <a href="#Actions">action</a> `setVar`.

 ### <span id="ReservedVars"> Reserved Variables </span>